tomzx/blog.tomrochette.com-content/agi/books/on-intelligence/article.md

 ## Things to explore
 * Is there any research/proof that cortical regions learn and store sequences of pattern?
 How does that work at the neuron level?
 * It is claimed that neuron? cells remain active for a relative long duration of a sequence, what is considered "active"?
 Is it the firing of the neuron on its axon?
+* Is there any pratical/theoretical limit to the size of an intelligent memory system?

 # Overview